What is the Emmaus Institute?

 It is a four-year intellectual and ministerial formation program for lay leadership ministry and potential Latino/Hispanic diaconal candidates from the Diocese of Saint Cloud, in partnership with Saint John School of Theology and Seminary.
 Its purpose is to create well-formed ministers who will serve the mission of the Gospel in their families, parishes, and wider communities throughout the diocese.

-The course work will include theology classes, ministerial compentencies, theological reflection, spiritual companioning groups, retreats and a parish integration project.
+The course work will include theology classes, ministerial competencies, theological reflection, spiritual companioning groups, retreats and a parish integration project.
 The courses are offered in English and Spanish.

 Why should parishes send their parish staff members for formation?